pvmodayil/ragyphi/README.md

    ollama pull granite3.2-vision
    ```
 ## Usage
-Create a directory 'data' with the pdf files for RAG usage and run the following code.
+Create a directory 'data' with the pdf files for RAG usage and run the following code in a new python file.
 ```python
   # Import necessary libraries
   from ragyphi import ragyphi as rp